 Cool Surface Savings Explorer is a database tool that can report the cool exterior wall and cool roof energy, energy cost, peak power demand, and emission savings simulated for many building categories.
 Instructions on how to use the Explorer tool and a link to the downloadable tool can be found in the California Energy Commission report, “Solar-Reflective “Cool” Walls: Benefits, Technologies, and Implementation, Appendix P: Cool Wall Applications.”

 As an independent and unbiased organization, the CRRC doesn’t recommend specific products or manufacturers.
 The links below can help you find a roofing contractor in your area.
-Talk to your contractor about which “cool” products they offer, and look them up on the Rated Products Directory.
+Talk to your contractor about which “cool” products they offer, and look them up on the Rated Roof Products Directory and the Rated Wall Products Directory.
 If you have questions about navigating the Directory, please see the CRRC Rated Products Directory User Guide.